megrawlab/IndeCut/README.md

 7. The output file will be saved into `cutnorm_results` directory (`cutnorm_results/$graphname.cutnorms.csv`).

+### datasets
+Human regulatory network is published under Encode project and we downloaded it from: `http://encodenets.gersteinlab.org`.

 ## License
 Please see the LICENSE file for copyright and distribution rights.